So You Think You Can Dance: The Next Generation (American TV series): Performances

-Top 10 (July 11, 2016)
+Showcase (July 11, 2016)

 The live shows were all two-hour broadcasts.
 The first live show, on July 11, 2016, opened with a group dance by all ten contestants dancing with their all-stars and all together, futuristically dressed in white.
 In the middle of the show there was a contemporary group dance by the all-stars, and the show ended with a group hip-hop dance by all of the top-ten contestants.
 During the show, each contestant performed one solo and one duet with his or her all-star; both dances were in the contestant's primary dance style.
-At the beginning of the show, host Cat Deeley announced that all-star Joshua Allen has been replaced by Marko Germar, to mentor and partner with hip-hop dancer Sheaden Gabriel.
+At the beginning of the show, host Cat Deeley announced that all-star Joshua Allen has been replaced by Marko Germar, to mentor and pair with hip-hop contestant Sheaden Gabriel.
 Maddie Ziegler observed the contestants' rehearsals and joined the judging panel, during the broadcast, giving the contestants "relatable feedback" and offering encouraging words about their performances.